The Best Wine Hotels in La Rioja

-9. Costers del Siurana
+Costers del Siurana website: Read more

-Carles Pastrana, owner of the famous Costers del Siurana estate located in the small Catalunya village of Gratallops, is quite clearly one of the movement’s Godfathers to bring Priorat’s remarkable terroir to the world stage.
-For while his contemporaries Alvaro Palacios, René Barbier, and Daphne Glorian arrived in Priorat in the late 1980s, Pastrana was already doing important work in the 1970s credited as perhaps the singularly most important pioneer in the region.
+Carles Pastrana, the owner of the famous Costers del Siurana estate located in the small Catalunya village of Gratallops, is quite clearly one of the movement’s Godfathers to bring Priorat’s remarkable terroir to the world stage.
+While his contemporaries Alvaro Palacios, René Barbier, and Daphne Glorian arrived in Priorat in the late 1980s, Pastrana was already doing important work in the 1970s and was credited as perhaps the singularly most important pioneer in the region.
 His world-renowned brand, Clos de l’Obac, is legendary for its power and concentration, produced in the most idyllic of boutique wineries in the charming wine village of Gratallops.
 The perfect place, then, to get acquainted with these remarkable wines.

 Fernando de Castilla website: Read more